asdfractal/yggdrasil-labs/README.md

 #### Products & Reviews
 * Products card display with a detailed page on clicking.
 Buttons to buy on all products for ease of adding to cart
 * Featured review on the product details, with a full page for all reviews.
 Clients can leave a review about products they have purchased
+* Verification system to ensure reviews are only from clients who have purchased the product

 #### Cart & Checkout
 * Cart in the session that stores selection of products and has checks to stop unintended behaviour such as multiple items requiring bookings per order